-Uganda: Traveling girl from Congo dies of Ebola
+Uganda: 9-year-old girl from Congo dies of Ebola

 “One year into the response, the lack of community acceptance remains the single greatest obstacle to containing the outbreak,” said Bob Kitchen, Vice President of Emergencies at the International Rescue Committee.
 “Building trust with the community doesn’t just mean dialogue with the affected population.
 It means working with the community to adapt the response and address the overall needs they are facing inside and outside of the Ebola outbreak.”

-WHO Director-General Tedros Adhanom Ghebreyesus will travel this weekend to Congo with United Nations Secretary-General Antonio Guterres and senior officials, including Dr. Matshidiso Moeti, WHO regional director for Africa.
+WHO Director-General Tedros Adhanom Ghebreyesus will travel this weekend to Congo with U.N.
+Secretary-General Antonio Guterres and senior officials, including Dr. Matshidiso Moeti, WHO regional director for Africa.

-“Our commitment to the people of the Democratic Republic of the Congo is that we will work alongside them to stop the Ebola outbreak,” said Ghebreyesus.
+“Our commitment to the people of the Democratic Republic of the Congo is that we will work alongside them to stop the Ebola outbreak,” Ghebreyesus said.
 “Our commitment also means strengthening the health systems to give them all the other things they need.
 Building strong systems is what will protect people, communities and the world.”

 Maliro reported from Beni, Congo.
-AP writers Carley Petesch in Dakar, Senegal and Jamey Keaten in Geneva contributed to this report.
+AP writers Carley Petesch in Dakar, Senegal, and Jamey Keaten in Geneva contributed to this report.